-Early Ideas: Corridors in Upper Camelford Walk
+Early Ideas: Corridors

 The general consensus among residents is that the corridors are in need of refurbishment.
 At the moment the corridors and the staircases are open to the elements, and there are problems with water making the staircases and corridors slippery.
 We would suggest the corridors and staircases should become indoor spaces, and have a more homely feel.
 Through consultation with the residents we would suggest the following: